 - Grow your own food.
-Most people have the space for a small garden, whether it be on your apartment balcony with potted plants or a small raised bed in your back yard.
-The closer you become to the process of growing of your food, the more connected you will stay to the food you eat and the impact on the planet.
+Most people have the space for a small garden, whether it be on your apartment balcony with potted plants, or a small raised bed in your backyard.
+The closer you become to the process of growing of your food, the more connected you will stay to the food you eat – and its impact on the planet.

 - Gather community members and start a community garden or urban farm.